White Paper: Market Report for New and Used Cars Abroad

 The link between GDP Per Capita and level of car ownership is well documented.
 As such, countries with low GDP per capita are seen to have a similarly lower level of car ownership as only a few people, even the wealthy ones, can afford a car.

-Countries with greater population density tend to improve the public transport system and infrastructure continuously, leading to a lower need for private cars or other types of vehicles.
+Countries with greater population density tend to improve the public transport system and infrastructure continuously.
+Also, leading to a lower need for private cars or other types of vehicles.
 In other emerging markets, where the public transport system and infrastructure improvements are growing slowly, and safety standards are not being met, there is a greater incentive for people to opt for their vehicles rather than rely on public transportation.
 (23)